gmontamat/advent-of-code/README.md

 ```

 Replace `<language>` with the programming language (e.g., `python`, `rust`), `<year>` with the contest year
-(e.g., 2023), and `<ext>` with the appropriate file extension.
+(e.g., `2023`), and `<ext>` with the appropriate file extension.
 Input should be provided to the solution via standard
 input, but example inputs are provided in each day's folder.

 ### Usage

-Run a solution by piping the input into the solution file.
-For example:
+Run a solution by piping the input into the solution script or binary.
+Run the code as you would do with your
+programming language's interpreter or compiled binary.
+For example, with `python`:

 ```shell
 cat input | python solution.py